KwanLab/Autometa/docs/source/step-by-step-tutorial.rst

     autometa-coverage --assembly $HOME/autometa_run/interim/78mbp_metagenome.fna --from-spades \
     --out $HOME/autometa_run/interim/78mbp_metagenome.coverages.tsv --cpus 40

-If you have assembled your metagenome using some other assembler you can use the any one of the following commands to generate the coverage table.
+If you have assembled your metagenome using some other assembler you can use one of the following commands to generate the coverage table.

 .. code-block:: bash